Friday, May 15, 2009

 It was fundamentally important for the Terrane Metals Mt.
 Milligan Mine project to hold its own.
-“We are at the federal permitting and environmental assessment phase,” said Ryan King, Terrane Metals Investor Relations, in 2009, “We’re probably one year away from construction,” he said , “It will be 2012 before production starts on copper concentrate to be smelted in Asia.”
+“We are at the federal permitting and environmental assessment phase,” said Ryan King, Terrane Metals Investor Relations, “We’re probably one year away from construction,” he said , “It will be 2012 before production starts on copper concentrate to be smelted in Asia.”

 The company placed orders for industrial machinery and equipment to be installed at the mine site.
 Glen Wonders is Vice President of Corporate Affairs and Sustainability for Terrane Metals at Mt.
 Milligan Mine, and works with local parties affected by the mining operations scheduled to ensue 155 km northwest of Prince George, B.C..

 “It is very hard to access debt capital at the moment, lending institutions are very cautious,” said Wonders.
 He was, like everyone, “waiting for investor confidence to return.
 It’s not about our mine.
 You have to keep the problems in perspective.
-It remains a favourable mine,” he said.
+It remains a favorable mine,” he said.

 “You have to be an optimist to be in mining.
 Miners as a group are always optimistic.”
 He said the Mt.
 Milligan Mine is in the midst of federal and provincial permitting processes while the Environmental Assessment has been done on the provincial side and a technical review is underway on the federal side.